nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:

-- `edit 1 2 n/Annual Review dt/2023-12-01 10:00 v/Main Office` Edits the name, date/time, and venue of the 2nd meeting for the 1st client.
+- `editMeeting clientIndex/1 meetingIndex/2 n/starbucks meeting d/01-01-2024 12:00` Edits the description and date/time of the 2nd meeting for the 1st client.
-- `edit 2 1 n/Budget Meeting d/` Edits the name of the 1st meeting for the 2nd client and clears all existing descriptions.

 ### Deleting a Meeting: `delete`

 Deletes a specific meeting for a client.

-Format: `deleteMeeting client/ CLIENT_INDEX meeting/ MEETING_INDEX`
+Format: `deleteMeeting client/CLIENT_INDEX meeting/MEETING_INDEX`

 - Deletes the meeting specified by `MEETING_INDEX` for the client specified by `CLIENT_INDEX`.
 Both indexes must be positive integers 1, 2, 3, …​.

 Example:

-- `deleteMeeting client/ 1 meeting/ 1` Deletes the first meeting for the third client.
+- `deleteMeeting client/1 meeting/1` Deletes the first meeting for the first client.

 ### Clearing all entries : `clear`